cgrindel/bazel-starlib/doc/bzllib/lists.md

 lists.filter(<a href="#lists.filter-items">items</a>, <a href="#lists.filter-bool_fn">bool_fn</a>)
 </pre>

-Returns a new `list` with the items that satisfy the boolean function.
+Returns a new `list` containing the items from the original that     satisfy the specified boolean `function`.

 **PARAMETERS**